 Hi @Lea_Verou - Sorry to hear about the confusion, our API documentation could certainly benefit from more guides and tutorials that demonstrate common patterns.

-If you are trying to update an existing row you should by use the updateRow endpoint, now the upsertRow endpoint.
+If you are trying to update an existing row you should by use the updateRow endpoint, not the upsertRow endpoint.
 The updateRow endpoint takes in the row ID that you mentioned, and doesn’t require specifying any key columns.

 You can think of the upsertRow endpoint as an insertRow endpoint, meant for adding new rows.
 It just happens to include this bonus, optional upserting feature.
 To use it you specify a set of key columns. and if an existing row matches the passed row in for those columns, the existing row will be updated instead of adding a new one.